 It’s so sad to see the franchise end this way, and with a whole other film to be released, nobody can predict where that’s going to go because there’s very little of the book left to use that they haven’t messed up already.

 Because of all the changes, it’s impossible to know where they have split the book for Part One and Part Two of the film, so I may have accidentally included some spoilers in the following list, with scenes that they may still use in Ascendant.
 For that, I apologise!
 But you have been warned.

 In chronological order, these are the differences from the book to the film, without trying to spoil too much what could still happen:

 - The film starts with a reminder of Edith Prior’s video, as everyone runs towards the wall.
-In the book, nobody heads towards the wall.
+In the book, nobody heads toward the wall.
 Evelyn maintains control straight away, becoming the leader of the city and forcing all faction members to live equally with the factionless.

 - The book starts in Erudite where Tris, Christina (with a wounded leg) and Cara (Will’s sister) are locked up in a cell and are about to be sent to trial for their betrayals at the end of Insurgent.
 In the film, they aren’t locked up having made no such betrayal in Insurgent.
 Since Cara wasn’t introduced in Insurgent, either, she has been left out of this third instalment altogether.

 - In the film, we see some of the traitor’s trials, but Tris and Christina are not amongst them.
 Instead, we see Max’s trial, who is shot dead.
 Joanna and some of her followers leave at this point but, in the book, she does not start out on her own until later on.

 - In the book, Uriah meets Tris after her trial.
 He is another character not included in this third instalment, after his role was massively reduced in the previous instalments.